danielsaidi/PresentationKit/README.md

 }
 ```

 You can omit any builder that you're not going to use.
-To only alert errors, you only have to provide an alert content builder.
-To only present modals, you only have to provide a modal content builder.
+For instance, you don't have to define an alert content if you don't intend to present your model in an alert.

-The ContentView, and all views in its modal hierarchy, can now present model values using the various contexts:
+This will inject presentation contexts into the environment, that we can use to present our model from anywhere:

 ```swift
 struct ContentView: View {